 This moral standard still guides these United States.
 As we advocate for marriage equality and stand against other systemic prejudices, it points us towards the utopian visions of the founding fathers, reminding us of our responsibilities to each other and to our nation.

 What right do we have to call ourselves Americans if we would deny our brothers and sisters the freedom that our forefathers risked their lives for?

 Jefferson's vision of democracy can only be realized through that unambiguous equality that he spells out in the Declaration of Independence.
 That same equality is the locus of the modern debate over marriage equality.

 Many documents serve their purpose and fade into historical irrelevance.
 Not so for the Declaration of Independence.
 It is as germane today as it was in 1776, a living document and constant reminder of this country's founding principles.

-Shortly before he died, Jefferson wrote his fellow draftsman, John Adams to say that, "I shall not die without a hope that light and liberty are on a steady advance."
+Shortly before he died, Jefferson wrote to his fellow draftsman, John Adams, to say that, "I shall not die without a hope that light and liberty are on a steady advance."
 A survey of American history confirms the document's role in preserving the ideals of life, liberty, and the pursuit of happiness.
-The Declaration of Independence establishes a chain of transmission from one social movement to the next, notably influencing the abolitionist movement, and leading up to this moment in history where it sets a clear precedent for marriage equality.
+The Declaration of Independence establishes a chain of transmission from one social movement to the next, notably influencing the abolitionist movement, and leading us to this moment in history, where it sets a clear precedent for marriage equality.

-While certain language may have been struck from the final draft, Jefferson persevered, subtly interjecting notions of equality throughout the document.
+While this language was struck from the final draft, Jefferson persevered, subtly interjecting notions of equality throughout the document.
 To the careful reader, these unwritten morals are a continued source of inspiration.